Arun02Akash/Garg_2023/README_Local_Setup.txt

      You should see:
      base*  C:\Users\<username>\miniconda3

 5. Upload the `in-context-learning-main` project folder into the folder directory of your choice:
     - C:\Users\<username>\<project-directory>

-6. Navigate to the project directory on the terminal: cd C:\Users\<username>\<project-directory>
+6. Open the project folder in VS Code, then launch a terminal and navigate to the same directory using: cd C:\Users\<username>\<project-directory>

 7. Modify `environment.yml`: